Backpacking Hocking Hills - Zaleski State Forest

 General Forest Rules:

--Zaleski State Forest is open to visitors between the hours of 6 a.m. and 11 p.m. daily.
-Legal campers, hunters and anglers may be present during other hours.
+-Zaleski State Forest is open to visitors between the hours of 6 a.m. to 11 p.m. daily, unless otherwise stated.
+Of course, Legal campers, hunters and anglers may be present during other hours.

 -Horses may be ridden only along forest roads or on designated bridle trails.